How long honey packs stay in your system: What research says

 Start by being honest with your primary care doctor or a urologist about your erection issues and any supplements you have tried.
 Bring the honey pack or a clear photo of the package.
 Your doctor can review your medications for dangerous interactions, check your blood pressure, and order basic labs such as fasting blood sugar, cholesterol, and testosterone.

-When medications are needed, prescription PDE5 inhibitors are effective and generally safe under medical supervision.[2],[7] A doctor can also refer you for sex therapy or couples counseling if anxiety, pornography use, or relationship tension are major drivers of performance problems.
+When medications are needed, prescription PDE5 inhibitors are effective and generally safe under medical supervision, and the AUA guideline outlines how to use them and who should avoid them (especially men using nitrates).[2], [7] A doctor can also refer you for sex therapy or couples counseling if anxiety, pornography use, or relationship tension are major drivers of performance problems.

 Treat ED as a long-term health signal, not just a one-night problem.
 Work with your doctor to monitor blood pressure, blood sugar, cholesterol, and testosterone over months to years.
 If you do use an ED medication, stick to prescribed brands and doses, and report any side effects right away.